SeqWare/queryengine/seqware-queryengine-backend/README.md

 The exporter "QueryVCFDumper" being run here will only scan the positions in the database for this featureset table within specified range, instead of running through the entire database.

-####Using the QueryVCFBenchmarking (multi + single range queries) test:
+####Benchmarking the performance of multi + single range queries:

 This benchmarking test is to compare the query performance between using single-scanner (query the entire table) and multi-scanner (query specific sections of the entire table).
-Overlap strategies of both Binning and Naive Overlaps will be tested in each of these scanner strategies using both multi and single range queries.
+Overlap strategies of both Binning and Naive Overlaps will be tested in each of these scanner strategies, each of these using both multi and single range queries.

 **Example range queries**: